Ishpal-Mattu/Tetris-Clone/TheGame/README.md

 2. Move the falling shape one block to the right using the `right arrow key`.
 3. Rotate the falling shape using the `up arrow key`.
 4. Make the shape fall faster using the `down arrow key`.
+5. Make the shape instantly fall using the `space bar`.
+6. Put the falling shape in the "holding" area using the `C key`.

+The holding of a shape works in the following way:
+1. The player clicks `C` when a shape is falling and there is nothing in the holding area.
+2. That falling shape will be placed in the holding area and a new shape will start falling.
+3. The player clicks `C` again when a shape is falling and a shape is already placed in the holding area.
+4. The falling shape will be placed in the holding area and the shape already placed in the holding area will be removed from that area and start falling from the top.

 There are two ways the player can gain points:
-1. The main way is to form a line of blocks by placing the shapes strategically.
+1. The main way is to form a horizontal line of blocks by placing the shapes strategically.
 2. A second way is to make the falling shapes fall faster by clicking the down arrow key.
 Since this is just a way to increase the level faster if the player finds the first few levels too easy, the points awarded by this function are low.
+Awarding points by this method would be something along the lines of every **1** block of distance covered while pressing **Down**, the player earns **X** amount of points.
-Awarding points by this method would be something along the lines of every **X** seconds the player **holds** the **down** arrow key, he gains **1 point**.
+3. A third way is to make the falling shape instantly fall by clicking the space bar.
+Points awarded by this method will also be low and will be similar to the 2nd method.
+Awarding points by this method would be something along the lines of every **1** block of distance skiped will give the player **X * 2** amount of points.
+X being the number of points per block from method 2.

 Once the falling shape touches a already placed block, that falling shape stops falling and gets placed at that position.
 Once a shape is placed, another one starts falling from the sky and so on until the player reaches a high enough level that he cannot handle the speed at which the blocks are falling and is unable to place the falling blocks well making them pile up to the sky.
 Once the blocks do pile up to the sky, the game is over.